IngridAtMicrosoft/DocsContent/singlesource/v2/monitoring.md

 **TODO**

-- Describe the Event Grid events raised by a media stream account
+- Describe the Event Grid events raised by a media account
 - Describe audit logs
 - Describe metrics
 - Show how audit logs, metrics, and Event Grid events can be used to monitor an account